jose-Abel/re-former/README.md

 - git clone https://github.com/jose-Abel/re-former.git

 Following theodinproject.com guidelines, this project has 2 routes:

 - /users/new
 - /users/:id/edit

-So in order to test it, once the project is cloned, and the server running typing in the terminal from the root of the project the following command:
+So in order to test it, once the project is cloned, have to install all the gems typing in the terminal the command:

+- bundle install

+After it, run the migrations files with the command:

+- rails db:migrate

+Once that is done, run the rails server with the command:

-rails server
+- rails server

-Go in the Browser to the localhost:3000 and add the endpoint /users/new to create a new user.
+Go into the Browser to the localhost:3000 and add the endpoint /users/new to create a new user.

 Once a new user is created can go to the 2nd endpoint /users/:id/edit (in this case :id will be 1 since is the first user created) and can edit your previous created user.